marin-h/datatransfer-templating-extension/README.md

 1. Clone repository and place the script wherever you want.

-2. In commandline, do:
+2. In command line, do:

 `$ cd /path/to/script && python format.py <filename.csv> "<template_name>"`

+### <template_name>
-Notice that you should create a template page with the same name in the mediawiki instance for the data to appear readable.
+You should create a template page with the same name in the mediawiki instance for the data to appear readable.
 You can create this template page before or after importing the csv with DataTransfer.

+### Import using UTF-16
-3. The formatted csv file will be UTF-16 encoded, because DataTransfer extension will not render special characters if you use UTF-8.
+The formatted csv file will be UTF-16 encoded, because DataTransfer extension will not render special characters if you use UTF-8.